-This course is intended as an introduction to computer science with the C++ programming language.
-However, this is not a programming course as much as it is a problem solving course.
-This is a course on how to think — how to think precisely.
+This course is an introduction to computer science.
+Primarily, it is a course on how to think — how to think precisely.
 It's a user guide for the human brain.
 How do humans understand and solve complex problems, design complex systems, and know that those systems are correct?

 We'll focus on 4 methods the human mind uses to deal with complexity.
 We call them the Big Ideas in Comp 11:

 This term, we'll communicate with the computer and each other using two programming languages:

 C++ allows us to study details about how modern computers work and also to build higher-level solutions to real-world problems.
 This will also prepare you for future study in CS at Tufts.

 We'll program in a Unix environment.
 If you don't know what that means yet, it's not a problem!

 For new and experienced programmersThis course does not assume any prior programming experience.
 If you have never programmed before, have no fear: This course is for you!
 We'll teach you what you need to know.